 Tennis necklaces make a statement on their own, but a double tennis necklace gives even more wow factor.
 We can’t take our eyes off of this dazzling design from VRAI, which is made up of one strand of round cut diamonds and one strand of emerald cut diamonds, giving it a luxurious yet unique feel.

 Metal Type: White gold | Carat Weight: 42.36 | Necklace Size: 15-17.8 inches | Clarity: VS2+

-With a choice between white, yellow, and rose gold, this lab-cut diamond tennis necklace can be matched beautifully to other metals for added style.
+With a choice among white, yellow, and rose gold jewelry, this lab-grown diamond tennis necklace can be matched beautifully to other metals for added style.
 Whether you’re looking to layer necklaces or tie the metal of your ring and other jewelry pieces together, this necklace gives you the flexibility to do so.

 Metal Type: White gold, yellow gold, rose gold | Carat Weight: 6.75 | Necklace Size: 16 inches | Clarity: SI2

 James Allen 14K Yellow Gold Straight Lab Created Diamond Tennis Necklace

 If you’re looking for more customization, this lab-grown diamond tennis necklace from James Allen is an excellent choice, as it’s available in both 14K white and yellow gold with five-carat weight options to choose from.